leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can pterygium be passed down from parents?

 ## intent: pterygium-symptoms_signs-cornearefractive
-- What are the complications of pterygium?
+- What are the symptoms and signs of pterygium?
-- What happens if pterygium becomes big?
+- What does pterygium look like?
-- How big can pterygium grow?
-- Can pterygium cause difficulties seeing?
-- Can pterygium lead to visual problems?
+- How is pterygium supposed to look like?
-- Can pterygium cause problems?
-- Is pterygium serious?
-- Is pterygium sight threatening?
+- How does pterygium normally look like?
-- Will pterygium cause blindness?
+- How does pterygium present?
-- Will I become blind because of pterygium?
+- How do I know if I have pterygium?
-- Can I still see if I have pterygium?
+- What will I experience if I have pterygium?
-- Can pterygium cause irreversible blindness?
-- Can pterygium cause corneal perforation?
-- Can pterygium cause my cornea to melt?
-- Can pterygium cause halos?
-- Can pterygium spoil my vision?
+- What do people with pterygium experience?
+- How does the doctor know I have pterygium?
-- Can pterygium cause squinting?
+- How is a diagnosis of pterygium made?
-- Can pterygium cause double vision?
-- Can pterygium ruin my vision?
-- Can pterygium cause atigmatism?
+- How many eyes does pterygium affect?
-- Can pterygium cause myopia?
+- Can pterygium affect both eyes?

 ## intent: pterygium-symptoms_signs-cornearefractive_87
 - What are the complications of pterygium?